riina/HacknetSharp/meta/usage-server.md

   into your login keychain.
   - Ensure that in Get Info (Cmd+I), "Secure Sockets Layer (SSL)" is set to "Always Trust" under Trust.
 * Linux
-  - Use `hspostgres cert install <pfxFile>`.
+  - Use `hss cert install <pfxFile>`.
 After a password prompt, the certificate / private key should be installed.
-  - Note: this can be reversed with `hspostgres cert remove <certFile>` and re-entering the export password.
+  - Note: this can be reversed with `hss cert remove <certFile>` and re-entering the export password.

 Ensure your certificate can be found from the domain or local address you intend to connect to.

-`hspostgres cert search <addrOrDomain>`
+`hss cert search <addrOrDomain>`

 ## Generating templates / server configuration

 Templates drive the main content.
-Use `hspostgres new` to create templates (`-e` to get an example instead of a bare file, `-n <name>` to specify the filename).
+Use `hss new` to create templates (`-e` to get an example instead of a bare file, `-n <name>` to specify the filename).